ToxicFrog/doom-mods/gzap/doc/compatibility.md

 Things dropped by enemies are not considered checks, so e.g. shotguns dropped by Sergeants are not checks and are not considered to be in logic.

+If this annoys you, there's a configuration setting to turn off enemy weapon drops entirely, or to restrict them to only weapons you've already found by other means, or only weapons that share a slot number with a weapon you already have.

 ### DeHackEd

 Pickups modified by DEHACKED should still be detected as checks.